raymondgh/solutions-practice-repository/README.md

 Git is version control software.
 Software engineers use it to track changes, contribute code simultaneously without interfering with each other, and to easily do things like undo changes or find out when something broke.

-It’s a good idea to study some of the official documentation, or at least watch some of the introduction videos here: https://git-scm.com/doc
+It’s a good idea to study some of the official documentation, or at least watch some of the introduction videos here: https://git-scm.com/doc But that's not totally needed to complete this training

 Using git proficiently doesn’t require a full knowledge of everything, just the following key concepts:

 Things: Repository, Branch, Commit

 Actions: Clone, Pull, Push, Pull Request, Merge

 Places: Local, Remote

 Tools: Github, Sourcetree, Command Line Interface

 Bonus: Merge conflicts

 # Git Good